CrystalVulpine/VoxelPlanet/README.md

 ## Checklist:

 - [X] Ray tracing for cube selection.
-As of now, the current cube is always the one the camera is inside of.
+Before this was implemented, the current cube was always the one the camera is inside of.

 - [ ] Add a GUI and the ability to select the color of the cube you're placing.
 For now you can middle click an existing one to select its color.